MasonEgger-Edu/Infrastructure-As-Code-Intro/part1/README.md

 is how terraform knows what to change when you run apply again.
 If this state gets corrupted or deleted terraform will not know how to manage the resources that were created with it.
 Guard the state with your life.
-For this reason you may want to look into
+For this reason you may want to consider
 [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html) or how to [manage remote state](https://www.terraform.io/docs/state/remote.html)